lextudio/sharpsnmp_docs/pro/tutorials/assembly-full-guide.rst

 Supported Platforms
 -------------------
-Unlike the Compiler Pro which requires .NET 4.5 and Windows, this assembly can be used on multiple platforms,
+Unlike the Compiler Pro which requires .NET 4.5 and Windows, this product can be used on multiple platforms,

 * .NET Framework 4.5.2 and above
 * Mono 4.2.1 and above
 * Xamarin.iOS Unified
 * Xamarin.Android
 * Xamarin.Mac

+.. note: The default build targets desktop profiles.
+Customers who need to target iOS and Android can request mobile builds via customer support free of charge.

 Complete Sample Project
 -----------------------